jasonzhuqifan/covidProject/coronaModel/README.md

 install_github("fintzij/ECctmc")
 install_github("fintzij/BDAepimodel")
 ```
-The library may take some time to download.
+The libraries may take some time to download.